Quantum-Accelerators/quacc/README.md

 - `quacc` leverages community resources.
 It is built around the [Atomic Simulation Environment](https://wiki.fysik.dtu.dk/ase/) and much of the software infrastructure powering the [Materials Project](https://materialsproject.org).

 - `quacc` gives you the freedom of choice.
-Through a single, unified interface to several [supported workflow management solutions](https://quantum-accelerators.github.io/quacc/user/basics/wflow_overview.html), `quacc` lets you use what best suits your unique computing needs.
+Through a single, unified interface to several [supported workflow management solutions](https://quantum-accelerators.github.io/quacc/user/basics/wflow_overview.html), you can use what best suits your unique computing needs.

 ## Documentation 📖